tinohertlein/timesheet-wizard/doc/07_deployment_view.md

 deployed as Quarkus application on a a ['normal' Java 17 AWS lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html). (--> Risk #R1)

-'import-from-clockify', on the contrary, functions very well as a GraalVM native image and is therefor deployed as a native Micronaut application with a [custom AWS Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
+'importer', on the contrary, functions very well as a GraalVM native image and is therefor deployed as a native Micronaut application with a [custom AWS Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).